semperson/Lune/README.md

 2. Install Lune

 ## Compiling
-  - Depends on libKitten & libGCUniversal
+  - Depends on libKitten and libGCUniversal
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Note